Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

-Equation \eqref{eq: decat_sym} suggests a categorified analog, first conjectured in \cite{GS12}, between the corresponding colored HOMFLYPT homology theories.
+Equation \eqref{eq: decat_sym} suggests a categorified analog between the corresponding colored HOMFLYPT homology theories.
 More precisely, for each partition $\lambda$, let $HHH^{\lambda}(\mathcal{K})$ denote the $\lambda$-colored HOMFLYPT homology of $\mathcal{K}$ (we postpone a precise definition of this invariant until \S \ref{sec: coloring}).
 This is a triply-graded vector space, and its graded dimension can be expressed as a rational polynomial in variables $a, q, t$ (these gradings are described in \S \ref{sec: red_yify} below).
-After a change of variables $A := aq^{-2}$, $Q := q^2$, $T := q^{-2}t^2$, setting $t = -1$ in this graded dimension recovers the $\lambda$-colored HOMFLYPT polynomial $f^{\lambda}(\mathcal{K})$.
-This specialization takes $T$ to $Q^{-1}$; as a consequence, replacing $\lambda$ with $\lambda^t$ and interchanging $Q$ and $T$ would categorify the relationship in Equation \eqref{eq: decat_sym}.
+After a change of variables